Building a Web App to Talk with AI Using OpenAI's Realtime API

 Relay Server

-It is implemented as follows.
+I implemented it as follows.

 import { WebSocket } from 'ws';